Trevbytes/Chickpeas/README.md

 - Add more information to recipes.
 Such as but not limited to: Prep Time, Cook Time, Serving Amount, Date Added, Creator of Recipe, Kitchen Tools Needed.
 - **User settings** - Add the ability to change their username, personalize their cookbook or delete their account and all their recipes.
 - Add the ability to sign in using a third party such as Google or Facebook.
+- Add the ability to grant admin access to users.
 - Add the ability to reset a forgotten password.
 - Pagination for pages where many recipes are shown.
 - Redesign the landing page so that featured recipes are displayed and selectable.